K. S. Eshwarappa

-K. S. Eshwarappa (born 10 June 1948) is an Indian senior Bharatiya Janata Party politician who was Minister of Rural Development and Panchayat Raj of Karnataka from 20 August 2019 to 14 April 2022.
-He was the 6th Deputy Chief Minister of Karnataka from 12 July 2012 to 12 May 2013.
-He was Minister of State for Rural development and Panchayat Raj of Karnataka from 20 August 2019 to 26 July 2021.
-He is a senior leader of the Bharatiya Janata Party in Karnataka.
-He was the seventh Deputy Chief minister in the BJP government headed by Jagadish Shettar from 2012 to 2013.
+K. Sharanappa Eshwarappa (born 10 June 1948) is an Indian politician and a senior Bharatiya Janata Party member, who was the 6th Deputy Chief Minister of Karnataka, in the government headed by Jagadish Shettar.
+He has also served as the Minister for Energy, Minister for major irrigation and water resources and also the State President of BJP Karnataka unit.
 On 20 August 2019 he was inducted as a Cabinet Minister in the BJP government led by B.S.
 Yediyurappa.
+He was Minister of State for Rural development and Panchayat Raj of Karnataka from 20 August 2019 to 14 April 2022.
 He served as Leader of the Opposition in the Karnataka Legislative Council (2014-2018).

 Early life

 K. S. Eshwarappa was born in Bellary.
 His father Sharanappa and mother Bassamma moved to Shimoga in the early 1950s.
 His parents worked in the Bhoopalam Areca Mandi as daily wage workers.
 When young Eshwarappa also tried to go to work with his parents, his mother opposed the move and urged him to concentrate on his education and earn a good name in society.
 This inspiration that he got in his childhood, eventually led him to become a social worker.

 As a child, Eshwarappa was interested in sports and music.
-One of his classmates was D. M. Ravindra who later became the Prant Pracharak of Rashtriya Swayamsevak Sangh (R.S.S.).
-Narasimha Murthy Iyengar, a well-known V.H.P leader in Shimoga, introduced him to the RSS during his childhood.
-Thus, his public life began as an activist of the RSS.

 While he was a student in the National Commerce College, Shimoga, he actively worked with the Akhil Bharatiya Vidyarthi Parishad (A.B.V.P.), the student wing of RSS.
 After his graduation, he started his own private business in Shimoga city.
 He also involved himself with the erstwhile Bharatiya Jana Sangh.